-Aphids are roughly 1/10th of an inch long.
-The most common colors are green and black, though brown, reddish-brown, and gray aphids inhabit some parts of the country.
-They have two long, tubular appendages on the tail end of their body.
+Garden aphids, also known as plant lice, include many different species in the Aphidoidea insect family.
+Aphids are very small–roughly 1/10th of an inch long.
+Their most common colors are green and black, though brown, reddish-brown, and gray aphids inhabit some parts of the country.
+They have two long tubular appendages on the tail end of their bodies.

-Aphids suck the sap out of tender plant shoots and leaves.
-They suck the sap in through their beak-like mouths, while injecting leaves with their saliva.
-Drinking the sap can weaken the plant, and injecting their saliva can spread diseases from plant to plant.
-In addition, aphids excrete a sticky, clear substance called "honey dew" which commonly develops sooty mold.
+Aphids suck the sap out of tender plant's shoots and leaves using beak-like mouths, injecting the leaves with their saliva as they do so.
+The damage to plants is twofold: drinking the sap can weaken the plant and injecting the saliva can spread diseases from plant to plant.
+In addition, aphids excrete a sticky, clear substance called "honeydew" which commonly fosters the development sooty mold.
 Sooty mold is unsightly and interferes with the plant's ability to photosynthesize.